TsekNet/website/index.md

 cover: true
 ---

-Hi, [I'm Dan](/about/).
-I have an unhealthy addiction to automation and [SRE](https://landing.google.com/sre/) practices.
+Hi, I'm Dan.
+I'm a Windows SRE @Google.
 {:.lead}

-Learning is my biggest motivator.
-{:.faded}

-This website aims to self-document *interesting* tech problems I've solved, and share those solutions with the world in the hopes that it will make your life easier.
+This website aims to document *interesting* tech problems I've solved, and share those solutions with the world in the hopes that it will make your life easier.